 The use of small-sided games to assess skill proficiency in youth soccer players: a talent identification tool

-Bennett, KJM, Novak, AR, Pluss, MA, Stevens, CJ, Coutts, AJ & Fransen, J in press, 'The use of small-sided games to assess skill proficiency in youth soccer players: a talent identification tool', Science and Medicine in Football, vol. 2, no. 3, pp. 231-236.
+Bennett, KJM, Novak, AR, Pluss, MA, Stevens, CJ, Coutts, AJ & Fransen, J 2018, 'The use of small-sided games to assess skill proficiency in youth soccer players: a talent identification tool', Science and Medicine in Football, vol. 2, no. 3, pp. 231-236.

 Purpose: This study adopted an exploratory approach to investigate the use of small-sided games as a talent identification tool to determine youth soccer players’ skill proficiency.
 Methods: A total of 73 male youth soccer players (age = 13.3 ± 1.2 years) were subdivided into two groups in accordance with their playing level (high-level: n = 36, low-level: n = 37).
 Within their levels, players completed 4 vs. 4 small-sided games on a 30 × 20 m playing surface under two conditions (condition 1: 5 × 3 min, condition 2: 3 × 5 min).
 Attempted and completed skill involvements were analysed using retrospective video analysis.
 Skill proficiency was determined as the total completed involvements relative to amount attempted.
 Results: Repeated measures multivariate analysis of variance identified that high-level players displayed a significantly greater number of attempted and completed passes, touches, and total skill involvements compared with low-level players.
 Only the number of attempted passes and total involvements differed between conditions for high-level players.
 High-level players’ total skill proficiency was significantly greater than their lower level counterparts.
 Conclusion: This study supports the use of small-sided games as a tool to assess soccer-specific skill proficiency, which coaches and sporting practitioners can apply in a talent identification setting.